Itinerary: Tallinn, Cesis, Vilnius, Klaipeda, Riga, Tallinn

 DAY 2 (Saturday): TALLINN-CESIS

-After breakfast we drive to the Lahemaa National Park,where we embark on a walking tour through the park (2 hours, medium).
-We continue to Tartu, the University Town, where Estonian gained its statehood.
+After breakfast we drive to the Lahemaa National Park, where we visit the Manor Houses in Palmse and Vihula.
+We continue to Tartu, the university town, where Estonia gained its statehood.
 We see the charming Old Town and the University founded in 1632.
-From Tartu we drive onwards into Latvia to Cesis, an Hanseatic city with winding streets, castle ruins and beautiful gardens.
-Check-in at Hotel Kolonna Cesis*** or similar.
+From Tartu we drive onwards into Latvia to Cesis, a Hanseatic city with winding streets, castle ruins and beautiful gardens.
+Check-in at Hotel Cesis*** or similar.

 DAY 3 (Sunday): CESIS-VILNIUS

-Today we drive through the Gauja National Park to Ligatne Wild-Life Park.
-We enjoy a walking tour through the park, where bears, deer, elks and other wild animals live in a fenced-off enclosure of natural habitat (2 hours, medium).
-After a visit to Sigulda, a popular holiday resort, we drive around Riga to hit the highway down to Vilnius.
+Today we drive through the Gauja National Park to Sigulda, a popular holiday resort.
+We see the ruins of the Episcopal Castle and the ruins of the Castle of the Knights of the Sword before we drive around Riga to hit the highway down to Vilnius.
 En route we reach the magnificent Rundale Palace, the former summer residence of the Duke of Courland.
 Following a guided tour of the palace we travel through Lithuania to reach Vilnius late afternoon.
 Check in at Hotel Radisson Blu Lietuva**** or similar.

 DAY 4 (Monday): VILNIUS-KLAIPEDA

-Vilnius is known for its more than 1.200 medieval buildings and 48 churches.
+Vilnius is known for its more than 1200 medieval buildings and 48 churches.
 The morning sightseeing tour includes a panoramic tour of the city and a walking tour of the Old Town with Vilnius Cathedral, Gediminas Tower, Peter and Paul Church, St. Anna’s Church, Old University and the Gates of Dawn.
-After the tour we continue to Trakai, the medieval capital of Lithuania, where we enjoy a walking tour in the area around the well preserved Trakai Castle, beautifully located on an island in Lake Galve (2 hours, light).
+After the tour we continue to Trakai, the medieval capital of Lithuania and we make a stop at the well preserved Trakai Castle, beautifully located on an island in Lake Galve.
 The balance of the day is spent en route to Klaipeda, where we arrive late afternoon.
 Check-in at Hotel National**** or similar.

-The day is reserved for a full-day tour to the Curonian Spit, a thin, 100 km stretch of land between the Baltic Sea and the Curonian Lagoon with small fishing villages, pine forests and endless sand dunes.
-Our first stop is at the Hill of Witches in Juodkrante.
-After that we continue to Nida and embark on a walking tour around the High Dunes (3 hours medium) and get acquainted with the charming resort town before we drive back to Klaipeda.
-The evening offers an optional Lithuanian dinner at Restaurant 19th Century.
+The day is reserved for a full-day optional tour to the Curonian Spit, a thin, 100 km stretch of land between the Baltic Sea and the Curonian Lagoon with small fishing villages, pine forests and endless sand dunes.
+Our first stop is the Hill of Witches in Juodkrante.
+After that we continue to Nida, where we visit the High Dunes, Thomas Mann’s summerhouse and get acquainted with the charming resort town before we drive back to Klaipeda.
+The evening offers an optional Lithuanian dinner at Restaurant 19 Century.

 DAY 6 (Wednesday): KLAIPEDA-RIGA

 Klaipeda first became a part of Lithuania in 1923 and had a long history as a German town called Memel.
-A short sightseeing tour takes us to the Old Town with its narrow, cobblestone streets and old guild houses and we visit the Theatre Square and the Aennchen von Tharau Fountain.
-We now continue to the Samogitia National Park, where we enjoy a walking tour around the picturesque Lake Plateliai (2 hours, medium).
+A short sightseeing tour takes us to the Old Town with its narrow, cobblestone streets and old guild houses and we visit the Theater Square and the Aennchen von Tharau Fountain.
+We now continue to the Samogitia National Park, where we embark on a walking tour around the picturesque Lake Plateliai.
 After that we continue to Siauliai and Cross Hills, one of the holiest sites of Catholic Lithuania.
-We head North into Latvia and reach Riga in the afternoon.
-Check-in at Hotel Radisson Blu Latvija**** or similar.
+We head North into Latvia and reach Riga in the afternoon, check-in at Hotel Rdisson Blu Latvija**** or similar.
 The evening offers an optional organ concert at the Dome Cathedral.